KonklaveTtv/VenueSender/README.md

 VenueSender is a command-line tool designed to facilitate the process of sending emails and attachments to different venues based on specific criteria.
 Users can filter venues by genre, city, state, and capacity to send custom email messages to the selected venues.

 ## Getting Started

 ### Prerequisites

 VenueSender has multiple Makefiles to build statically with GCC, Clang, ICX or the MinGW-w64 compiler.
 There is also a Makefile.dynamic to build a dynamically linked version using GCC.

+If you choose to go the static building route, then build using Makefile.dynamic will no longer be possible.

-After install dependencies and you are ready to build invoke:
+After installing dependencies and you are ready to build invoke:

       make -f Makefile.<compiler/dynamic>